 To undo an action, press Ctrl + Z. Redo, the opposite of undo, will reverse the undo action and is activated with Ctrl + Y.

 If you want to delete an entire word instead of just one character, use Ctrl + Backspace.
 Chromebooks have no Delete key, so Alt + Backspace serves this function instead.
 You can use Ctrl + Alt + Backspace to forward-delete one word at a time.

 Some Chromebook shortcuts just don’t have a home anywhere else.
 Here are the rest of the bunch.

-You can change the screen resolution with CTRL + Shift (+) + and CTRL + Shift (+) –.
-To reset it to the default (which is probably the best setting), use CTRL + Shift + 0.
+You can change the screen resolution with Ctrl + Shift + Plus and Ctrl + Shift + Minus.
+To reset it to the default (which is probably the best setting), use Ctrl + Shift + 0.

-To rotate your screen 90 degrees at a time, press CTRL + Shift + Reload.
-This is one shortcut that could cause problems if triggered by accident!
+To rotate your screen 90 degrees at a time, press Ctrl + Shift + Reload.

 Bonus: Chromebook Trackpad Shortcuts

 Thought there were too many keyboard shortcuts?
 You might be more of a trackpad shortcut person.
 There aren’t nearly as many on the trackpad, but let’s review them just so you’re a complete Chrome OS shortcut master.